 - Any conception of God that has not been previously known.

 This is why the Jews cannot accept Christianity because it is an impeachment of their beliefs.
-The New Testament asserts the eternal laws of God given to them in the Torah are no longer binding and then they are presented a triune God that was unknown to their ancestors.
+The New Testament asserts the eternal laws of God given to them in the Torah are no longer binding, and then they are presented with a triune God that was unknown to their ancestors.

 The Jews believe that the age of prophecy ended with the completion of the Tanakh.
-They do not acknowledge any prophet outside of their books and see the New Testament composed of man-made revelations.
+They do not recognize any prophet outside of their books and see the New Testament composed of man-made visions and revelations.